Trip code | ATT_ABST |

 Special Note:Please remember that sometimes unforeseen circumstances, such as inclement weather or unavailable lodging, may cause the schedule to be altered.
 Your trip guide will design a fresh schedule based on the group's interests in such circumstances.

 After witnessing the sunrise over the Annapurna Range at Annapurna Base Camp, you'll begin your descent back down the valley.
-While retracing your steps, you'll have the opportunity to savor the breathtaking scenery from a different perspective.
-Depending on your pace and preference, you can spend the night in Bamboo or Sinuwa, offering a serene environment to rest and recharge, B/L/D.
+While retracing your steps, you'll have the opportunity to savour the breathtaking scenery from a different perspective.
+Depending on your pace and preference, you can spend the night in Bamboo or Sinuwa, which offers a serene environment in which to rest and recharge.